dataluscorp/browser/mobile/android/docs/geckoview/index.rst

 That is where GeckoView comes in.
 GeckoView is:

 - **Full-featured**: GeckoView is designed to expose the entire power of the Web to applications, and all that through a straightforward API.
-Think of it as harnessing the full power of Gecko (the engine that powers Firefox), while its API is WebView-like and easy to use.
+Think of it as harnessing the full power of Gecko (the engine that powers Datalus), while its API is WebView-like and easy to use.
 - **Suited for apps and browsers**: GeckoView is particularly suited for building mobile browsers, but it can be embedded as a web engine component in any kind of app.
 - **Self-Contained**: Because GeckoView is a standalone library that you bundle with your application, you can be confident that the code you test is the code that will actually run.
-- **Standards Compliant**: Like Firefox, GeckoView offers excellent support for modern Web standards.
+- **Standards Compliant**: Like Datalus, GeckoView offers excellent support for modern Web standards.

 =================
 Using GeckoView